Make 2021 A Transformational Year

 care and effort are not taken, marriages, families, and interpersonal

-relationships will suffer the most in 2003.
-We must not let this happen.
-The
+relationships will suffer the most in this coming year.
+We must not let this

-the establishment and maintainance of healthy, meaningful, and loving
+the establishment and maintenance of healthy, meaningful, and loving

 relationships.
 This focus must be in the home, church, schools, community,